linuxdeepin/deepin-manual/manual-assets/community/dde/en_US/index.md

 ## Desktop

 Desktop is the main screen you see after logging in.
-On the desktop, you can create a new file/folder, sort files, open in terminal, set wallpaper and screensaver and etc. You can also add shortcuts for applications  on desktop by using [Send to desktop](#Set App Shortcut).
+On the desktop, you can create a new file/folder, sort files, open in terminal, set wallpaper and screensaver and so on.
+You can also add shortcuts for applications  on desktop by using "Send to desktop" function, see [Set App Shortcut](#Set App Shortcut).

 ![0|contextmenu](fig/contextmenu.png)